crf8472/libarcstk/BUILD.md

 deep language support by clang++) but also for some of the targets supporting development, like clang-tidy and iwyu.

-However, if do not require the compilation database, say, because you do not intend to do any development, it is strongly advised to just ignore it and leave it as it is.
+However, if you do not require the compilation database, say, because you do not intend to do any development, it is strongly advised to just ignore it and leave it as it is.
 Do not turn it off except you know what you are doing and for good reasons.